ej-you/Filmer/README.md

 - [x] Add director/actor page with his movies
 - [x] Add `step-down` flag for one step migrations rollback to migrator
 - [x] Add an admin panel to monitor user activity
+- [ ] Fix frontend bug: hyphenation of long words on the phone
 - [ ] Add related movies to movie page
 - [ ] Add popular movies (or recomendations or random "daily" movie) to the main page
 - [ ] Add the ability to recomend the movie to another user